learn-co-curriculum/dsc-instance-methods-lab/README.md

 dumbo = Elephant()
 ```

-Now, append each of them into the list `zoo` in the cell below.
+Now, add each of them into the list `zoo` in the cell below:

 ```python